 The best way to approach meditation is to have no desired outcomes or expectations for how it should be.
 Desires and expectations mean we are reaching for something which we currently do not have, so are future-focused.
 And to achieve them will require some effort and possibly action.
 And it is these things that prevent us from achieving a still and relaxed mind.

-Instead, just allow yourself to be present in this moment and allow thoughts and feelings to arise and drift away in their own good time.
+Instead, just allow yourself to be present at this moment and allow thoughts and feelings to arise and drift away in their own good time.
 Initially, it may be difficult as you come to know deeper aspects of yourselves, but with continued practice, you will achieve greater clarity and more peace in all aspects of your lives.

 Meditation will become a desirable aspect of every moment of your waking life as you become easily able to observe your thoughts and feelings without judgment.
 Then you can filter out the less desirable ones and latch onto the beneficial ones that help create the wonderful life experience you desire.